pkarsy/ds3231-toit/README.md

 > set-aging-offset

-Can get a value from -128 up to 127 to make the clock more accurate (much less than 2ppm).
+Can get a value from -128 up to 127 to make the clock more accurate (in fact less than 2ppm).
 - inside tools/ there is the **offset-calculator.toit app**.
-The hardware setup is minimal a ESP32x and a Ds3231 module(a lipo cell is a plus).
-It is very slow, but you can use multiple modules to setup more Ds3231 in parallel.
+The hardware setup is minimal a ESP32x and a Ds3231 module.
+It is very slow, but you can use multiple modules in parallel.
-- [this project](https://github.com/gbhug5a/DS3231-Aging-GPS), is much faster but also has more work(and hardware) to implement.
+- [this project](https://github.com/gbhug5a/DS3231-Aging-GPS), is much faster but also needs more work (and hardware) to implement.

 ### VCC GND and battey powered projects
 On battery, the 4mA the DS3231 is using, is a huge consumption.
-For this specific purpose the VCC and GND can be GPIO pins, and the DS3231 module is powered OFF when in deep-sleep.
-Assuming a good CR2032 coin cell, the time keeping function will still work and the registers will retain their values.
+For this purpose the VCC and GND can be GPIO pins, and the DS3231 module is powered OFF when in deep-sleep.
+Assuming a good CR2032 coin cell, the time keeping function will still work (for 10 years !) and the registers will retain their values.